SenorFoffo/ASLRGlove/README.md

 # ASLRGlove
-#To run the project on the Edison, use the foloowing command:
+#To run the project on the Edison, use the following command:
-#   ./executable-name | tee /dev/tty | ./tcp ip-address port
+#./executable-name | tee /dev/tty | ./tcp ip-address port